France: Several wounded in explosion at Saudi cemetery

 The depictions of the prophet sparked protests and calls for boycotts of French products among some Muslims in the Middle East and South Asia.
 France has urged its citizens in Saudi Arabia and other Muslim-majority countries to be “on maximum alert” amid the heightened tensions.

-Wednesday marks the 102nd anniversary of the armistice ending World War I and is commemorated in several European countries.
+Wednesday marked the 102nd anniversary of the armistice ending World War I and is commemorated in several European countries.
 The French officials, who spoke on condition of anonymity in line with regulations, condemned the attack.

+French official Nadia Chaaya told the French network BFM that she was at the cemetery when she heard an explosion as the consul general was near the end of his speech.

+“At that moment we didn’t really understand, but we felt that we were the target because directly we saw the smoke and we were of course in panic mode,” she said.
+“We tried to understand, and we were most of all afraid to see if there was going to be a second wave.”

-There was no immediate claim of responsibility for the explosion and Saudi officials have not commented on the attack.
+There was no immediate claim of responsibility for the attack.
+Saudi officials have not yet commented.

-A few hours later, Saudi state television broadcast from outside the cemetery and acknowledged that an attack involving an explosive device took place, but stressed that things were under control and the security situation was now “stable.”
+Several hours later, Saudi state television broadcast from outside the cemetery and acknowledged that an attack involving an explosive device took place, but stressed that the security situation was now “stable.”
 The report said an official statement about the cause and casualty details was upcoming.

 Jiddah, the Red Sea port city, saw its Ottoman troops surrender to the local troops backed by the British in 1916 amid the war.
-That sparked the start of the Kingdom of Hejaz, which later became part of Saudi Arabia in 1932
+That sparked the start of the Kingdom of Hejaz, which later became part of Saudi Arabia’s founding in 1932.

-Jiddah’s Non-Muslim Cemetery sits nears this port city’s docks, hidden behind trees alongside a major thoroughfare in the city.
+Jiddah’s Non-Muslim Cemetery sits nears the city’s docks, hidden behind trees alongside a major thoroughfare in the city.
 The Commonwealth War Graves Commission shows just one soldier buried at the cemetery, Pvt.
 John Arthur Hogan, who died in June 1944.

 Across France, which was particularly devastated by years of trench warfare in World War I, ceremonies were held Wednesday to mark the anniversary of the armistice but also to honor all those who have died for France, including during the Second World War and in current military operations abroad and at home, where troops are deployed to protect against terrorist attacks.